May be used to fulfill Technology Credits. Technology Graduation Requirements: 1 Credit Total.

 In this course, students will:

-Drawing II is an advanced course designed for students who are considering studying art after high school, and advanced students who are interested in acquiring new skills and further developing their drawing talents.
-Students must first successfully complete Drawing I. This class has an emphasis on observational drawing (still life) and will begin to study the human figure and faces.
+Drawing II is an advanced course designed for students who are interested in acquiring new skills and further developing their drawing talents.
+Students must first successfully complete Drawing I. This class has an emphasis on observational drawing (still life) and will continue to study the human figure and faces.
+Students will use graphite, charcoal and colored pencils.
+A working scanner (provided by PALCS) or a digital camera is required for this course.

 Prerequisite: B or higher in Drawing I.